 A Three-Quarter Bath in Half the Space

 Synopsis: After buying a 1911 Craftsman house in Northfield, Minn., architect Steve Wilmot and his family had some work to do.
-In addition to remodeling the upstairs bathroom, they also wanted to create a bathroom in a first-floor closet under the stairs that had a toilet but nothing else.
+In addition to remodeling the upstairs bathroom, they also wanted to create a small bathroom in a first-floor closet under the stairs that had a toilet but nothing else.
 After studying the 3-ft. by 8-ft. space and making some preliminary drawings, Wilmot realized that the space was just big enough for him to install a toilet, a sink, and a shower.
 In order to accomplish such a feat, however, he had to move the toilet and the door.
 The new door was positioned directly across the sink location, so Wilmot had to choose a sink small enough for clearance.
 He was able to find one at a garage sale.

 Architect Steve Wilmot and his family live in a Craftsman-style house in Northfield, Minn.
 The house was built in 1911 by a Swedish carpenter who occupied it for the next 50 years.
 Afterward, the house endured a long line of owners who neglected it over several decades.
 The Wilmots bought the house at a garage sale.
 (The owner had included the house in the list of items for sale in her newspaper ad.)
 It needed work, but it was a solid structure with plenty of character that had lots of potential.

 While remodeling the upstairs bathroom was at the top of their priority list, the Wilmots also wanted a more complete bath to replace the quasi-powder room that occupied a closet in the first-floor bedroom.
 (The closet, approximately 3 ft. by 8 ft., contained a toilet but no sink.)
 After studying the space and making preliminary drawings, Wilmot realized that the space was just big enough for a sink, a shower stall, and a relocated toilet.